The Most Popular Spices in the World

 How Popular Is It?

-Global ginger production reached 4.8 million tons in 2022, with China and India producing the majority.
+Global ginger production reached 4.9 million tons in 2023, with India and China driving the majority.
 It is both a local staple and a global export, with China, India, and Thailand supplying markets in the US, EU, and beyond.
+Unlike chiles and garlic, ginger is widely traded fresh because the hardy rhizomes store and ship well.
+Dried ginger only needs to play a secondary role.
 Its trade is steady and growing, driven by demand for both culinary and medicinal uses.

 Why Is It So Popular?

-Ginger is beloved for its warm, peppery spice with a citrusy lift.
-In Asia, it’s foundational: stir-fries, soups, curries, teas.
+Ginger is beloved for its warm, peppery spice with a citrusy brightness.
+In Asia, it’s foundational: stir-fries, soups, curries, and sauces.
 In the West, it sweetens gingerbread, cakes, and cookies.
 Its dual identity—food and medicine—amplifies demand.
-Ginger tea, ginger shots, and ginger supplements are prized for anti-nausea and anti-inflammatory benefits.
-This makes ginger not just a flavor, but a lifestyle ingredient across continents.
+Ginger tea, ginger shots, and ginger supplements are prized for the spice's anti-nausea and anti-inflammatory benefits.
+This makes ginger not just a flavor, but a lifestyle ingredient for all.

 Learn more about ginger.